Ingredients to Avoid at Home | Everlasting Organics

 Watch For

-Better alternative: White vinegar in the rinse cycle naturally softens fabrics without any chemical residue.
+Better alternative: White vinegar in the rinse cycle naturally softens fabrics without any chemical residue — and it neutralizes detergent buildup at the same time.

 Optical Brighteners Skin Irritant

-Synthetic chemicals added to laundry detergents to make whites appear brighter by absorbing UV light and re-emitting it as blue-white light.
-They don't wash out — they deposit on fabric and remain in contact with your skin.
-Linked to skin irritation and allergic reactions, and are not biodegradable, making them an environmental concern.
+Synthetic fluorescent chemicals added to laundry detergents to make whites appear brighter under UV light.
+They work not by removing stains, but by depositing on fabric and re-emitting UV light as visible blue-white light — creating an optical illusion of whiteness.
+They don't wash out.
+They accumulate on fabric with each wash cycle and remain in prolonged contact with your skin.
+Linked to skin irritation, contact dermatitis, and allergic reactions — and they are not biodegradable, accumulating in water systems and aquatic organisms.

 May Appear As